 Mathias was born in Whitland, Carmarthenshire, in 1934 and studied at Aberystwyth University before moving to the Royal Academy of Music in the mid-1950s.
 His contemporaries included some of the most brilliant young composers of his generation, such as Cornelius Cardew and Richard Rodney Bennett, whose work reflected the musical revolution taking place on the continent.
 Yet although Mathias quickly came to terms with the latest developments, he realised that his roots lay in a musical language that, whilst retaining its own gritty toughness, would address a large and varied audience.
 His music takes in all instrumental and vocal forms, including opera, and alongside Alun Hoddinott he became the most significant Welsh composer of his generation.

 The establishing of the Llandaff Festival by Christopher Cory in the late 1950s marked a major development in Cardiff’s musical life.
 He also had a very enlightened policy of commissioning the Welsh composers of the time – David Wynne, Daniel Jones and Grace Williams were featured, as well as emerging figures like Alun Hoddinott and William Mathias.
-This Second Piano Concerto was requested for the 1961 Festival where it was performed by Robin Wood with the LPO conducted by Meredith Davies.
-It is clear from the outset here that Tippett has assimilated the magical Celtic world of Tippett’s 1946-52 opera The Midsummer Marriage (which Mathias heard in London in 1957) and the Piano Concerto which immediately followed it but that he has turned this into a landscape of his own which also incorporates the hallmarks of the First Concerto.
-The screen contains 10 pages of the composer’s first draft of 1959 which works into short score an initial working outline, with clear indications of scoring intentions.
-The work was published in a 2-piano version by OUP in 1964 and is also recorded on the Somm CD listed above.
-Ty Cerdd also intends to issue a performance by Llyr Williams with the BBC National Orchestra of Wales conducted by Grant Llewelyn.
+This second Piano Concerto was requested for the 1961 Festival where it was performed by Robin Wood with the LPO conducted by Meredith Davies.
+It is clear from the outset here that Mathias has assimilated the magical Celtic world of Tippett’s 1946-52 opera The Midsummer Marriage (which Mathias heard in London in 1957) and his Piano Concerto which immediately followed it, but that Mathias has turned this into a landscape of his own which also incorporates the hallmarks of his First Concerto.
+Ten pages of the composer’s first draft of 1959 are seen here, which is an initial working outline in short score form, with clear indications of scoring intentions.
+The work was published in a two-piano version by OUP in 1964 and is also recorded on the Somm CD listed above.
+Tŷ Cerdd will be issuing a recording of a performance by Llŷr Williams with the BBC National Orchestra of Wales conducted by Grant Llewellyn on 4 August 2017.

 Format: Audio CD